immich-app/immich/README.md

 # IMMICH

-Self-hosted Photo backup solution directly from your mobile phone.
+Self-hosted photo and video backup solution directly from your mobile phone.

 # Note